starknet-io/starknet.js/www/docs/guides/transition.md

 All methods of BN type are of course removed, but have equivalences :

 - .mul() and .div() : common operators can be used with bigints : + - \* /
-- .umod() : can easily be replaced :
+- .umod() : can easily be replaced with :

 ```typescript
 // v4